markekraus/PSRAW/docs/Module/about_RedditOAuthCode.md

 Describes the RedditOAuthCode Class

 # LONG DESCRIPTION
-The `RedditOAuthCode` class contains the result of an OAuth Authorization Code requeest to the Reddit API. `RedditOAuthCode` objectss are returnd from `Request-RedditOAuthCode` and are used to request `RedditOAuthToken`'s via `Request-RedditOAuthTokenCode`.
+The `RedditOAuthCode` class contains the result of an OAuth Authorization Code request to the Reddit API. `RedditOAuthCode` objects are returned from `Request-RedditOAuthCode` and are used to request `RedditOAuthToken`'s via `Request-RedditOAuthTokenCode`.

 The `RedditOAuthCode` class is imported automatically when you import the PSRAW module.

 # Constructors
 ## RedditOAuthCode()
-The default constructor will retrun an empty `RedditOAuthCode` object.
+The default constructor will return an empty `RedditOAuthCode` object.

 ```powershell
 [RedditOAuthCode]::new()